 The bird was identified as Lesser Crested Tern rather than Elegant Tern because of a shorter deeper bill, shorter crest and grey rump and tail.
 From Royal Tern by smaller size, less substantial bill and grey rump and tail.
 Hybrids and backcrosses involving Elegant Tern and Sandwich Tern may be expected to have a white rump and paler grey upperparts when compared to Lesser Crested Tern.
 Potentially, some Lesser Crested x Sandwich Terns could lack black markings on the bill, but presumably the upperparts and/or rump would be at least paler than on pure Lesser Crested Tern.

-This was the first (Irish Birds 6(1): 81) and to date only Irish record.
-The first British record was on 13th July 1982 in Anglesey, Wales (Hurford 1989) and there have been nine British records in total.
+This was the first (Irish Birds 6(1): 81) and to 31st December 2015, only Irish record.
+The first British record was on 13th July 1982 at Anglesey, Wales (Hurford 1989) and there have been nine British records in total to date.
 These included a long staying individual named 'Elsie' that frequented the Farne Islands, Northumberland each summer between 1984 and 1997.
 The most recent British record was in Norfolk and Suffolk in July 2005 (Fraser et al. 2007).